-Symptoms of spinal stenosis in the neck, also known as cervical spinal stenosis, can include neck pain as well as weakness, numbness, or tingling in the shoulders, arms or hands.
-Pain or discomfort also might radiate toward the legs and cause a loss of balance.
+Symptoms of spinal stenosis in the neck, also known as cervical spinal stenosis, can include neck pain as well as weakness, numbness or tingling in the shoulders, arms or hands.
+Pain and weakness also might radiate toward the legs and cause a loss of balance.

-Because the symptoms of spinal stenosis can resemble other neck pain causes, it’s important to consult with your doctor to determine the exact nature and origin of your neck pain.
+Because the symptoms of spinal stenosis can resemble symptoms caused by other conditions, it’s important to consult with your physician to determine the exact nature and origin of your neck pain.
 Although many forms of neck pain may eventually fade and disappear without medical treatment, you should never ignore the symptoms, especially if they last for more than a few days.
-When you see your doctor, he or she will ask questions about the duration and severity of your pain, and your examination might include an X-ray, MRI, or CT scan.
+When you see your physician, he or she will ask questions about the duration and severity of your pain, and your examination might include an X-ray, MRI or CT scan.

-Should you be diagnosed with spinal stenosis in the neck, there are a variety of non-surgical treatments available, including:
+Should you be diagnosed with spinal stenosis in the neck, there are a variety of conservative (non-surgical) treatments that a health care provider may recommend to you, including: